 Cost: R16 for a guided tour

 The bright white Slangkoppunt (Snake Head Point) Lighthouse, situated on the coast in the South Peninsula, is the tallest cast iron lighthouse in South Africa.
 The internal spiral staircase you will climb during the guided tour takes you up 100 feet from the bottom to the balcony.
-If the idea of climbing up all those steps gets you a bit nervous, rest assured that the views from the top are entirely worth it.
+The views from the top are entirely worth it.
 The tour will leave you with all sorts of interesting facts including the reason for South Africa being one of the few remaining places to retain actual Light House Keepers.